agude/agude.github.io/_drafts/2017-12-20-blue-fate-dice-retest.md

 ### Systematics

 It is also possible, and I think more likely, that one of the tests was performed in a biased manner.
 The second test was very carefully done, but the first test was less controlled: we wrote down results when we remembered, the person writing the results changed from day to day, and the person rolling also changed.
 Further, we often remembered to start recording only **after** a particularly bad roll.
-Performing multiple tests and looking at the distribution of the _P_ value might offer a clue to if the first test was systematically off, but it is hard to disentangle from statistical uncertainty.
+Performing multiple tests and looking at the distribution of the _P_ value might offer a clue indicating whether the first test was systematically off, but it is hard to disentangle from statistical uncertainty.

 ## Conclusion

 So what was it, statistics or systematic?
-If I had to bet I'd say that the first test was performed poorly and that the dice are probably fine.
+If I had to bet, I'd say that the first test was performed poorly and that the dice are probably fine.
 Am I going to test them _**again**_ to check?
 Maybe...
 You will see it here if I do!